jakubk3697/Internships/2. Movie app/Agile plan.md

 Admin and moderator can edit or remove the each comment :six:

-Logged-in user can edit or remove own comment :five:

 Any user can see title and description of each comment :four:

 **3. Category**